 Rin laughed at the thought of the misery that would bring upon the boy in front of her.
 "Nah, I don't think so.
 Something like that is going to need professional repairs.
 Not like your DIY crap on the gym wall."

-"You're welcome... anyway, you said I need to come on already, where am I going?"
+"You're welcome for the free labor... anyway, you said I need to come on already, but where am I going?"

-Rin gave him a look that said she couldn't believe he didn't know their destination.
+Displeased with his ignorance, Rin gave him a look that said she couldn't believe he didn't know their destination.
 "It's Saturday, you idiot.
 I said I would prove to you that my food is a better quality than that fast food crap in your country.
-I've already got all the ingredients in my bag, so now we'll just head to you room to cook it.
+I've already got all the ingredients in my bag, so now we'll just head to your room to cook it.
 So let's go already.
 Every second we waste is another second the good name of gourmet Chinese food is tarnished by your heretical beliefs!"

 "I... uh... don't think you want to go to my room..."